smuh42/AI-Automations-No-Code-Low-Code-/linkedin-self-learning-content-system/README.md

 - Learns weekly by updating writing rules
 - Improves future posts automatically

-You still post manually on LinkedIn (safe & compliant).
+You still post manually on LinkedIn (safely and compliantly).

 ---